sourcegraph/scip/docs/CLI.md

-   lint      Flag potential issues with a SCIP index print     Print a SCIP index for debugging snapshot  Generate snapshot files for golden testing test      Validate subsets of snapshot files stats     Output useful statistics about a SCIP index help, h   Shows a list of commands or help for one command
+   lint      Flag potential issues with a SCIP index print     Print a SCIP index for debugging snapshot  Generate snapshot files for golden testing test      Validate a SCIP index against test files stats     Output useful statistics about a SCIP index help, h   Shows a list of commands or help for one command